D1Asif/react-query-practice/README.md

 # React Query Practice
 This app shows a list of products.
 User can see the details of a product and add new product.
+[Live site link](https://react-query-practice-kyap.vercel.app/)

 ## Features:
 1. Server created with json-server.